MikeRogers0/MikeRogersIO/_posts/blog/2016-01-10-i18n-rails-internationalisation-i18n-cheatsheet.md

   index: true
 ---

-For a long time I had never fully embraced how simple internationalisation (i18n) in Rails is, but once I started by default I started feeling the benefits.
+For a long time I had never fully embraced how simple internationalisation (i18n) in Rails is, but once I started using it by default I felt like a silly pickle for not embracing it before.

 ## Before I dive in

 ### Useful tools

 There are two main tools I use while developing to see the i18n in action.
 Firstly [`i18n-debug`](https://github.com/fphilipe/i18n-debug) a rails gem that appends the i18n lookups to the logs.
-The second [Quick Language Switcher](https://chrome.google.com/webstore/detail/quick-language-switcher/pmjbhfmaphnpbehdanbjphdcniaelfie/related?hl=en) a chrome extension that allows you to change the `Accept-Language` header.
+The second is [Quick Language Switcher](https://chrome.google.com/webstore/detail/quick-language-switcher/pmjbhfmaphnpbehdanbjphdcniaelfie/related?hl=en) a chrome extension that allows you to change the `Accept-Language` header.

 ### Internationalisation != Localisation

-Internationalisation and Localisation are not the same thing, and I used to get this confused far to often.
+Internationalisation and Localisation are not the same thing, and when I was a newbie I used to get this confused far to often.
 The best way to remember the difference is:

 * Internationalisation - Displaying your app in the language the user is requesting.
 * Localisation - Displaying content in your app based upon the users physical location, for example using the users local currency.